lulinglingcufe/iQuery/blocklistner/off_chain_data/README.md

 The channel event listener also writes metadata from each block to a log file defined as channelid_chaincodeid.log.
-In this example, events will be written to a file named `mychannel_marbles.log`.
+In this example, events will be written to a file named `mychannel_commoditys.log`.
 This allows you to record a history of changes made by each block for each key in addition to storing the latest value of the world state.